ovicko/opencart_latvian_3x/README.md

-# opencart_latvian_3x
+# Opencart Latvian Language
+Supports Opencart 3.x
-Latvian language for OpenCart 3x
+This language is for frontside only(customer side)